Bierbunker/Lab-Tool/Readme.md

 # Lab-Tool - A Python based lab-data visualization tool

-Lab-Tool is a python script, that can be used to process and visualize data primarily from physics experiments.
+Lab-Tool is a python package that can be used to process and visualize data obtained primarily from physical experiments.

-## Overview & Features
+## Features

-Features include:
-* Error propagation using uncertainty package
+* Error propagation using the uncertainties package
+* Visualization using the matplotlib package
 * LaTeX table snippets
-* Visualizations using matplotlib

-## Get Started
+## Getting Started

-Clone the Repo and run the getpackages script which will install the required

-* Python3
-* pip3

-### Prerequisites for LaTeX snippets
-To ensure that the LaTeX snippets compile one must have the following packages installed:
-* tabularray
-* siunitx
+Lab-Tool is provided as python package and hosted on the Python Package Index.
+In order to install the package please run ```pip install labtool-ex2```.

-to ensure smooth operation a **full** installation of **Texlive 2021** is recommended.
+If you plan on using the latex snippets you need to have the packages **tabularray** and **siunitx** installed.
+A full installation of **Texlive 2021** is recommended.

-## TODO add other Infos

-test webhook
+## Documentation

+Documentation can be found in the [Wiki](https://github.com/Bierbunker/Lab-Tool/wiki).
+Please note that Lab-Tool is currently under heavy development and might introduce breaking changes at any time.